 - Read about this federal holiday in Heritage Studies 4 and about different memorials in Heritage Studies 5 from BJU Press

-- Visit memorials near you or those located in Washington, D.C.
+- Visit dedicated veteran’s cemeteries near you or those located in Washington, D.C.

 - Participate in Memorial Day parades

 - Place American flags or flowers at military graves

 - Observe the National Moment of Remembrance at 3:00 p.m. local time